Matilda Coxe Stevenson: Early career

 Matilda's reputation cemented itself during these years as well.
 She was often considered pushy and downright forceful.
 Her need to be an ethnologist and get to the exact truth, and her personality in the context of her time, made others see her as rude or arrogant.
 She would push herself into sacred religious ceremonies or continually push for access towards sacred spaces.
-It is important to note that this was the attitude that male ethnologists and anthropologists had at the time.
+This was the attitude that male ethnologists and anthropologists had at the time.
 In particular, with the BAE's attitude of saving the indigenous people's culture, it is no surprise that such attitudes were prevalent.
 Over the years at the Zuni pueblo, Stevensons, Frank Cushing, and Stewart Culin collected an overabundance artifacts from the Zuni people, including ceremonial objects (sometimes stolen), pottery, cookware, medicine, and clothes.
 During these expeditions with her husband, in 1881 Matilda Stevenson met her life long Zuni friend, We'wha, a lhamana.
 We'wha would be instrumental in helping to facilitate interactions between Matilda and the Zuni until We'wha's death.

 In 1885, Stevenson helped to found the Women's Anthropological Society of America (WASA) in Washington DC.
 Her fellow members elected her as the first President of the Women's Anthropological Society of America.
 Although many of the WASA members were not active scientists, in the beginning many of them were the wives of senators and other politicians at the time.
 However, later many other women important to the fields of science joined WASA, including Anita Newcomb McGee and Maria Mitchell.

 The WASA held importance to many of these women, as men had various professional organizations; however, women were mostly barred from entry.
 This barring meant "a membership in an organization of like-minded women reinforced their identity as professionals and serious scholars."
 It was during this time that Stevenson invited We'wha to come to Washington.
 We'wha was the perfect house guest for Stevenson as We'wha's presence increased in native studies, and could help fund future expeditions and interest in WASA.
 The visitation of We'wha raised opinions of both the Stevensons' as important people in Washington DC.
 In June 1886, Matilda Stevenson and We'wha met with President Cleveland and his wife, at the Stevenson's request, even going as far as President Cleveland and Stevenson having a conversation concerning the importance of ethnology.